19th triennial IEA congress.

 The organising committee have been challenged with reviewing more than 50 submissions and creating a high quality programme that will attract delegates from all the major airlines and organisations whose interest is in maximising aviation safety across the globe.

-The full programme and booking details will be available soon.
+The full programme is available here and booking will be available soon.

 Human Factors in the Nuclear Industry is a brand new event being held by the Chartered Institute of Ergonomics and Human Factors.